 Today’s Post by Joe Farace

-Especially old movies.
-That’s why when I find myself in a creative rut, I shoot some digital images in direct monochrome mode to help prod me out of it.
-And these days, I’m more likely, as I just did a few days ago, load a roll of Kodak Tri-X into one of my film cameras to get the true black and white experience.
+I get my inspiration mostly from the images that I see in the classic movies that I enjoy watching.
+You can read some of my other thoughts on this subject here.
+Especially classic movies.
+That’s why when I find myself in a creative rut, I shoot some digital images in direct monochrome mode to help prod me out of that rut.
+And these days, I’m more likely to load a roll of Kodak Tri-X or Ilford HP5 Plus into one of my film cameras to get the true black and white experience.

 If you think that’s shooting a few digital images in direct monochrome mode is a bad idea because you worry about what might happen if you change your mind at some later date and want that original image to be in color?
 Here’s one solution: Most DSLRs and mirrorless cameras have a RAW+JPEG option that lets you capture a monochrome (JPEG) and color (RAW) file at the same time.
 Some dual-slot cameras, even let you simultaneously save each file type to a different card.

-If you prefer to capture in color and convert to black and white later in the digital darkroom that’s not a bad idea either.
-For me, the there are two advantages of using this approach for portraiture: First, I can show my subject a black and white images on the preview screen so they can see the kind of effect I am trying to accomplish.
-Second, all of my favorite retouching tools, such as Imagenomics’ Portraiture, work better with a color image than a monochrome file.
-I must confess, and if you saw my recent post about infrared color balance, you know that I’m using an older version of Portraiture and it works just fine.
+You can just capture in color and convert to black and white later in the digital darkroom, as I did in the above image and that’s not a bad approach.
+I think that there are two advantages of using this approach, especially for portraiture: First, I can show my subject a black and white images on the preview screen so they can see the kind of effect I am trying to produce.
+Second, all of my favorite retouching tools, such as Imagenomics’ Portraiture, work better with a color image than with a monochrome file.
+Because of my old computer and old operating system, I’m using an older version of Portraiture and it works just fine.
+So I typically use the RAW (color) file, retouch it, then convert to monochrome using Silver Efex Pro or Exposure Software’s Exposure.

 My book Creative Digital Monochrome Effects also includes a chapter on IR photography, is available from Amazon for $30.90 with used copies starting at around two bucks.
 At that giveaway price it’s a great gift for your favorite photographer or yourself.
 No Kindle version is available, sorry.